Greedysky/TTKMusicPlayer/README.md

  * AY/YM Audio File(*.vtx *.asc *.sqt *psg *.stc *.stp *.pt1 *.pt2 *.pt3 *.psc *.ay *.ym)
  * ST-Sound File(*.ym)
  * Playlist formats(tkpl, m3u, m3u8, pls, wpl, xspf, asx, kwl, kgl, fpl, csv, txt, nfn)
  * Junior fans interface.
 Interface cool, gorgeous pop.
 Maintaining a perfect performance under Vista and XP, refreshing Screenshots.
  * Search and high-speed downloads.
 Song search accuracy optimization, intelligent save bandwidth, you can disable the network function, 8 source download speed.
- * Perfect music.
-It supports local playback, compatible with all audio files, super perfect sound, music and more appealing.
+ * It supports local playback, compatible with all audio files, super perfect sound, music and more appealing.
  * User-friendly design.
 Attention to detail design, personalize, simple operation, found music more convenient.
  * Personalized cell phone ringtones.
-Ringtones DIY, so you have personalized ringtones Yang Hyun.
+Ringtones DIY, so you have personalized ringtones.
- * Audio format I choose.
-I made my songs, I decided to sound quality.
  * Personalized skin.
 DIY your own personalized skin, creating a only part of your skin.
  * Music cube model.
 After entering the mini mode, it will remain in your desktop a "Clover" shaped icon, you can freely drag the desktop, you want to control the player, cut songs, play, lyrics control, volume adjustment in control.
  * Colorful custom skin.
-You can select skin color, set the transparency of freedom, and support transparent frosted glass (Windows Aero effects), music from becoming a type, colored.
+You can select skin color, set the transparency of freedom, and support transparent frosted glass (Windows Aero effects).
  * Search Download Manager.
 Search Results tab merger - all of the search results tab concentrated under one label, make operation easier.
-Speed flip - drop-down slider, you can auto-flip, no longer need to click the "Next" a one roll.
- * Local music search, and cloud music library and interactive, custom ringtone.
+ * Local music search, and cloud music library and interactive.
  * Support converting different music formats, and can change the sound as like Tom Cat, also can enhance the sound.
  * Local music transferred to the cloud or mobile device.
  * Local music and the human voice humming recognition.
  * Music song, artist, album, playlist, toplist and movie search supported.
- * Music song, artist, album and playlist search supported.
  * Music DSP effects and Visual effects supported.
  * Music song spectrum(projectm, goom, sonique, florid, wavebar) and test supported.
  * Music replay gain scan and write supported.
- * Music audio formats conveter supported.
  * Music screen saver supported.